 NATIONAL COGNAC DAY | JUNE 4

 Certain legal requirements must be met within the production for a distilled brandy to bear the name Cognac.
-One requirement during production includes the use of a particular variety of grape is one requirement along with the need to distil the brandy twice in copper pot stills.
+One requirement during production includes the use of a particular variety of grape is one requirement along with the need to distill the brandy twice in copper pot stills.
 The primary grape used is Ugni Blanc.
 Additionally, the brandy needs to be distilled twice in copper pot stills.
 Distillers must also age the brandy at least two years in French oak barrels from Limousin or Troncais.
 Most cognacs are aged much longer than the minimum legal requirement.

 There are close to 200 cognac producers.
 According to one 2008 estimate, more than 90% of cognac for the U.S. market comes from only four producers.

 - Grand Marnier – made from cognac and distilled essence of bitter orange